 5. Check the Settings

 Sometimes, some monitors do not perform well if you alter the settings.
 To avoid buying such damaged monitors, you must adjust the settings of the monitor and check.
 Try adjusting the settings in the menu of the monitor settings using the monitor buttons.
 You should check if you can adjust the following settings and if it works fine.

 6. Display Tests

 You will have to perform various display tests to check if the monitor is still good in condition.

 A dead pixel or stuck pixel is a hardware error.
 Unfortunately, you cannot fix it completely.
 A stuck pixel is stuck with a single color, while dead pixels are the black ones.
 You can check for dead pixels by opening single-colored red, green, blue, black, and white images in fullscreen.
 When doing so, check if the color is uniform.
 Make sure that there are no dark or light spots when you open the colors.

-To test your monitor, open your browser in fullscreen.
+To test your monitor, open your browser in fullscreen resolution mode.
 Then open a webpage consisting of nothing but a single color.
 Test for colors red, green, blue, black, and white.
 You can also change your wallpaper to a plain version of these colors and check for dead pixels.

 b.
 Gamma value